chrismedrela/django-workshop/docs/preparation.rst

 .. note::

-    Django |djangoversion| supports Python from version 2.7 and 3.4+.
+    Django |djangoversion| supports Python from version 3.5+.
 If you have an older version of Python, you should update it.
-Since version 1.5 Django supports Python 3.
+The newest Django version doesn't support Python 2.

 You can find out which version of Python you're running by using the command line option ``-V``: